-Scenario A: for a randomly selected 45% of these 255 patients, sleep-extra periods and/or nonwear periods are induced in the 12-Month data only by randomly selecting a patient from the PACEUP trial who has incomplete data at 12 Months, and induce sleep-extra and/or nonwear periods according to their missingness pattern.

-• Scenario B: In addition to inducing sleep-extra and/or nonwear periods in 45% of patients, a randomly select 2% of patients provide no data at 12 Months.
+- Scenario A: for a randomly selected 45% of these 255 patients, sleep-extra periods and/or non-wear periods are induced in the 12-month data only by randomly selecting a patient from the PACE-UP trial who has incomplete data at 12 months, and induce sleep-extra and/or non-wear periods according to their missingness pattern. - Scenario B: In addition to inducing sleep-extra and/or non-wear periods in 45% of patients, a randomly selected 2% of patients provide no data at 12 months.